Mhadi-1/MakeYourPizzaWindowsApp/README.md

-Order your favorite pizza with customizable options for dining or takeou
+Order your pizza with customizable options for dining or takeou